Real Friends (Camila Cabello song): Critical response

 "Real Friends" received media attention for its lyrics, which were speculated to be about Cabello's relationship with her former girl group Fifth Harmony.
 Cabello denied that speculation in an Access interview, saying that the song did not refer to anyone in particular but was about her lonely experience in Los Angeles while she was recording the album.

 Alex Petridis of The Guardian felt that the lyrics explored "nights spent feeling isolated while on tour".
 Elias Leight of Rolling Stone called "Real Friends" Cabello's sparest song in comparison with her past work.
 Variety described it as a "gentle, sparsely arranged ballad" that resembles "Love Yourself" (2015) by Canadian singer Justin Bieber.
 Jamieson Cox of Pitchfork complimented the softness of the track and Cabello singing "with real delicacy".
 Sam Lansky of Time cited the song and the "heartfelt" track, "Consequences", as "pretty" ballads which showcased Cabello's voice.

 Chart performance

 "Real Friends" debuted in the top 100 in Canada, the Netherlands, Scotland, Slovakia and Australia, while reaching the top 40 in Portugal, Denmark, Ireland and Belgium.
-The song never charted on the Billboard Hot 100 in the United States, but it debuted at number six on the Bubbling Under Hot 100.
+The song did not charted on the Billboard Hot 100 in the United States, but it debuted at number six on the Bubbling Under Hot 100.